Inflation-protected U.S. bonds have rallied but not everyone buys the story

 “Our opinion is that the economic data is a lot muddier than people give it credit for,” said Scott Kimball, a portfolio manager at BMO Global Asset Management, who is not bullish on TIPS.
 “A deflationary environment is closer than people think.”

-Yields on 10-year TIPS, or real yields as they are adjusted for inflation, tumbled recently to the lowest on a closing price basis since 2012, which preceded the so-called taper tantrum, and stand currently at minus 0.849%.
+Yields on 10-year TIPS US10YTIP=RR, or real yields as they are adjusted for inflation, tumbled recently to the lowest on a closing price basis since 2012, which preceded the so-called taper tantrum, and stand currently at minus 0.849%.

 That is down around 30 basis points since early-June, while nominal yields are around 5 basis points lower over the same period.
 Thirty-year TIPS are near record lows.